Kenmore Dryer Code F01/F1 Error Code [Easy Fix]

 The thermistor is integrated into the dryer’s temperature sensor, which controls the its operation.
 When it becomes damaged or broken, the machine can’t properly regulate heat — a common problem caused by loose wires or screws.
 You can easily fix this issue at home if you know exactly how to spot broken thermistors and replace them with new ones.

-See also Reasons Why Samsung Dryer Cooling Light Stays ON [SOLVED]
+See also 9 Reasons Why Samsung Dryer Not Spinning – Let’s Fix It

 Remove the thermistor from the dryer by unscrewing the screws that secure it in place.
 Be sure to vacuum any dust buildup that could be interfering with the internal temperature reading.
 Once the thermistor is removed, you will be able to test and replace it with a new one.